High red cell distribution width (RDW) may indicate an underlying condition, such as anemia, autoimmune conditions, and liver or kidney disease.

 RDW test results may be higher if more cells are larger or smaller than average.
 A high RDW may suggest an individual has an underlying health condition.

 RDW tests tell doctors if someone might have anemia, and if so, they can help indicate the type.
 Often, the RDW test is part of a CBC, a test that measures all the blood’s components, including white blood cells, platelets, and hemoglobin.

 A CBC can give doctors an idea of what might be causing the anemia.
 It can also help with diagnosing other conditions, including:

 - heart disease

 - liver disease

-- thalassemia, an inherited blood disorder involving decreased levels of hemoglobin
+- thalassemia, an inherited blood disorder that causes decreased levels of hemoglobin

-A doctor may order a CBC if a person has:
+A doctor may order a CBC if a person experiences: